-On my first day in Seattle, I took an Argosy 3 hour cruise on the Puget Sound.
-I was able to see the city and get suggestions of things to do.
-Now everybody knows about the views on top of the Space Needle, but the guide suggested to go to the observation deck of the Smith Tower.
+On my first day in Seattle, I took an Argosy 3-hour cruise on Puget Sound.
+I was able to see the city and get suggestions for things to do.
+Now everybody knows about the views from the top of the Space Needle, but the guide suggested going to the observation deck of the Smith Tower.
 Not only is this building known for its view.
 I was told I had to visit the Chinese room.
 Especially if you were single.
 I was at the time, so I was intrigued to find out more.

-The legend is that any single woman who sits in the wishing chair and desires to be married will be within one year.
+The legend is that any single woman who sits in the wishing chair and desires marriage will be within one year.
 Of course, I laughed.
 I really wanted to test the theory.
-I had some free time later in the week and made a plan to visit.
+I had some free time later in the week and planned to visit.

 Since it was early, it wasn’t crowded.
-There was already two women sitting in the chair taking pictures.
-I walked around the room waiting patiently for my turn and taking in the views from the observation deck.
+There were already two women sitting in the chair taking pictures.
+I walked around the room, waiting patiently for my turn and taking in the views from the observation deck.

 Then the moment of truth arrived.
 It was my turn to sit in the wishing chair.

-The woman before me took a picture for me.
+The woman before me took a picture of me.
 I sat in the wishing chair and thought for a few seconds.
 This is an old chair.
 So many people are sitting in it.
 Will it break?
 Also, do I want to be married?
-Up to this point in my life, I always said no. In 2013 I was going to turn 40 that year.
+Up to this point in my life, I always said no. 2013; I would turn 40 that year.
 I never completely ruled it out.
 If I met someone I wanted to marry.

 Ok, The answer you’ve been waiting for.
 Did I get married or engaged by June 11, 2014, one year after I made my wish?

 So is the legend true?
 I don’t know.
 You have to ask someone who sat in the wishing chair and desired to be married.
-If I sat in the chair today maybe I’d feel differently and wish with an open heart.
+If I sat in the chair today, I’d feel differently and wish with an open heart.